 Some NDAs are reached between freelancers and contractors after the relationship is terminated but this is only in very special circumstances.

 If you are signing NDAs, then it’s generally advised you get your own legal advice first but this depends on how much the contract is worth.
 If you can’t afford legal advice, then take care while reading through the NDA and making sure you’re happy with everything.
 We imagine that you do not want legal exposure around work agreements hanging over you for all your career.

 If you are about to accept a contract for an agency, then you may need to sign a non-compete agreement (NCA) which ensures that you won’t pitch for work with the clients of your client.
 Most NCA contracts will ask you to give anyway rights to ‘compete’ with your client in any form and there are lots of stipulations that this could include.

 As a freelancer, you should consider hiring someone who can fully vet an agreement like this, to ensure you won’t lose out on any future business opportunities.
 Specifically, you should consider the time limit that you’re restricted to on an NCA if it’s indefinite – then that may not be appropriate for you.

 A formal contract in a freelancing situation or otherwise is an employment document that has been checked by a lawyer at some point in its journey – we say this because some businesses will re-use blanket contracts.
 These contracts should be provided to the freelancer by a client, but the client has the right to read it over before any work starts and put forward any changes they might want.

-In a formal freelancing contract, your freelancing work becomes transactions that is governed by the law of your state or country and therefore if you or your client breaks any part of an agreement, law could be used to resolve any dispute.
+In a formal freelancing contract, your freelancing work becomes transactions that are governed by the law of your state or country and therefore if you or your client breaks any part of an agreement, the law could be used to resolve any dispute.

 5) Statement of Work (SOW)